evkx/evkx.github.io/content/models/hyundai/ioniq_5/ioniq_5_xrt/_index.md

 ---
 title: Hyundai Ioniq 5 XRT
 linktitle: "Ioniq 5 XRT"
-description: "Hyundai Ioniq 5 XRT is an all-electric SUV with a WLTP range of up to 481 km (299 miles).
+description: "Hyundai Ioniq 5 XRT is an all-electric SUV with a EPA range of up to 402 km (250 miles).
 EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true